eprev/shower-tech-mail/Readme.md

-# Tech-Mail.ru theme for Shower HTML presentation engine
+# Tech-Mail.ru theme for Shower

 To see Bright theme for Shower in action: